Skip to main content

 How do I choose the correct eligibility category code on I-924?

-Your eligibility category code dictates the basis for filing Form I-924.
-This form is intended for entities seeking designation as a regional center under INA section 203(b)(5)(E).
-It is crucial to review the instructions pertinent to your specific eligibility category before beginning the application process.
+The eligibility category code you select dictates the basis for filing Form I-924.
+This form is for those applying for regional center designation under INA section 203(b)(5)(E).
+Before you begin, carefully review the instructions relevant to your specific eligibility category.

 What supporting documents do I need for I-924?